Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 With such goals in mind, \cite{waudby2021time} define ``asymptotic confidence sequences'', which may sound paradoxical at first.
 They mirror an analogous definition of asymptotic CIs.
 Informally, a sequence of (measurable) sets $(C_t)_{t \geq 1}$ is called an asymptotic CS if there exists some unknown nonasymptotic CS $(D_t)_{t \geq 1}$, such that the measure of the symmetric difference between $C_t$ and $D_t$ almost surely vanishes faster than a $\sqrt{\log\log t/t}$ rate. \cite{waudby2021time} then derive a universality result: informally, as long as the data have more than two moments (an almost necessary condition for inference), a universal asymptotic CS is given by~\eqref{eq:dr} but with $\sigma$ replaced by an empirical variance $\hat \sigma_t$.
 This yields a time-uniform analog of the central limit theorem (CLT), and is established using certain strong approximation theorems for Brownian motion.
 The authors then construct doubly-robust asymptotic CSs for the ATE, yielding anytime versions of the corresponding CIs.

-Beyond causal inference, asymptotic CSs can be used in a variety of other settings where CLT-based CIs are the norm in the offline setting.
+Asymptotic CSs can be used in a variety of other settings where CLT-based CIs are the norm in the offline setting.
 These include M-estimation and other semiparametric and nonparametric functional estimation problems; see also~\cite{pace2020likelihood} and~\cite{johari2022always}.

 In complementary work, \cite{duan2022interactive} develop test martingale versions of rank based tests like the Wilcoxon, Kruskal-Wallis, and Friedman tests.
 Batch versions of these tests are commonly used for testing the strong global null (of no treatment effect) in a randomized experiment with covariates.